 - consider your existing supportive relationships, values and culture

-- apply the general principles under the Powers of Attorney Act 1998.
+- apply the general principles (PDF, 238KB) under the Powers of Attorney Act 1998.

-In relation to health care decisions, your attorney must:
+In relation to health care decisions, an attorney must:

 - choose the least intrusive method of treatment where possible